abdullahsakib/Data-Science-and-AI-Internship-Program-2024/README.md

 - **Layer Structure:**
 ![1st](https://github.com/abdullahsakib/Data-Science-and-AI-Internship-Program-2024/assets/54322794/bd02b8b7-8f50-4367-a86c-b8de26bda4e0)

-Mostly used Convolutional and Maxpooling layer were used repetedly.
-Then in the second part dense and dropout layer used after falttening.
+* In the first section 7 Convolutional layer followed by 7 Maxpooling layer used , number of neurons were 32, 64 & 128. kernel size were (3,3) .

+* In the second part 2 dense layer were used followed by dropout layer after flattening.
+In this case number of neurons or filters were 256, 128 and 35% and 30% dropout was done to prevent overfitting.

 <p align="center">